UK Affordability Calculator

 £5,850per month

-After expenses and debt, you have around £5,850 left each month — with a 10% safety buffer built in.
+After expenses and debt, you have around £5,850 left each month — with a 10% buffer built in for unexpected costs.
+This is comfortable for most people at this income level.

 Home you could realistically afford